elerel/ms3-kiwi-lingo/README.md

 - To allow the site to be accessible (viewing only) without creating an account.
 - To be easily contacted should the user lose their log-in details.
 - To allow users to only edit or delete their own additions.
-- To be able to delete any inappopriate content added by a registered user.
+- To be able to delete any inappropriate content added by a registered user.

 ---